data:image/gif;base64,R0lGODlhAQABAAD/ACwAAAAAAQABAAACADs=

 The Hispanic Outlook in Higher Education , 11/26/2012

 Fraire is a Chicano playwright whose first play, “Who Will Dance With Pancho Villa?” was co-authored with his brother Gabriel Fraire and produced by the Castillo Theatre in New York in 1994.
-Since then the two brothers have written and produced several plays, screenplays, and other theatrical performances.
+This past year it was producted by the Raven Performing Arts Center in Healdsburg, CA,and is produced again in August 2026.
+John and Gabriel Fraire have written and produced several plays, screenplays, and other theatrical performances.
 The Fraire brothers' plays generally focus on the Midwest, Mexican American and Chicano experience.
-A second play, "Cesar Died Today," was produced by New Latino Visions, a theatre company founded by Fraire in Kalamazoo, MI., and is being produced by the Raven Performing Arts Theater in Sonoma County in January 2023.
+A second play, "Cesar Died Today," was produced by New Latino Visions, a theatre company founded by Fraire in Kalamazoo, MI., and was produced by the Raven Performing Arts Theater in Sonoma County in January 2023.
 Fraire also served as Washington State Arts Commissioner from 2008-2014.
 Throughout his academic career, Fraire has used theatre and performance as an outreach and retention tool for Latinx and underserverd students.

 Fraire's academic research focuses on his home community, the Mexican community in Northwest Indiana.
 His book, Mexicans Playing Baseball in an Indiana Steel Town: Baseball, Identity and the Old Timers of Indiana Harbor, Indiana, 1920 – 1942 is now available.
 Fraire earned a bachelor’s degree in government and a master’s in education from Harvard, a master’s in history from Western Michigan, and earned his doctorate at the Union Institute & University in Cincinnati, Ohio.
 Fraire is one of the first Chicanos to attend and graduate from Harvard.
 In 1973 he and 14 other Mexican Americans enrolled in Harvard, the largest group of Mexican American Harvard freshmen at that time.
 In his higher education career, Fraire has often been the first and/or the only Mexican American/Chicano to work at that institution.